 Best bars in Las Vegas

-This swank joint is a standalone building in the middle of the city that draws both tourists and locals by the dozens.
-Excellent food, including half-priced steaks at happy hour, is only exceeded by the cocktail program—which can match up with any in the country.
-The bartenders will offer drinks that date back to olden eras: Try the Pimms cup, the Golden Age of the 1800s and Prohibition in the 1900s—trust us.
+This swanky joint is a standalone building in the middle of the city that draws both tourists and locals by the dozens.
+Excellent food, like sizzling steaks and Tuscan flatbread, is only exceeded by the cocktail program—which can match up with any in the country.
+The bar program offers drinks that date back to olden eras: Try the Pimm's cup, the Golden Age of the 1800s and Prohibition in the 1900s—trust us.